Benefits of a Yoga Practice

 • We started off in downtown Hartsdale, but are now online and in our living room at 25 Ridgecrest West, Scarsdale NY.

 • Our classes are taught by experienced teachers with a wealth of information from a variety of yoga traditions.
-Ravi has been teaching since 1990, and Char since 1996.
+Ravi has been teaching since 1990, and Char since 1996, Paula since 2009.
 We are traditionally trained through classic lineages.

-• You will receive personal attention, whether online, inside or outdoors.
+• You will receive personal attention, whether online or in-person.
 Our goal as teachers is to help our students deepen their practice, and giving feedback is an essential part of that.